bcawrse/bcawrse/README.md

 :computer: I'm a programmer by trade, always looking for that next challenge with a passion for maintainable software that's also pleasant to work with.

-My background is mostly .Net with a good mix.
+My background is mostly Web on .Net with a good mix of open source tech.
 I'm generally in Windows with a heavy reliance on [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) for those linux tools.
 A jack of all trades and picking up more.

 <!--
 **bcawrse/bcawrse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.